-Uvetis is a contributing factor to a number of serious eye conditions, including cataracts, macular degeneration and glaucoma.
-It is the third leading cause of blindness iin developed nations, and the fifth leading cause of blindness in America.
-Without treatment it frequently leads to vision loss.
+It is a contributing factor to a number of serious eye conditions, including cataracts, macular degeneration, and glaucoma.
+Uveitis is the third leading cause of blindness in developed nations, and the fifth leading cause of blindness in America.
+Without treatment, it frequently leads to vision loss.

 The uvea consists of three structures

-- The ciliary body, muscle, located behind the iris which focuses the lens.
+The ciliary body, the muscle located behind the iris which focuses the lens.